 Our personal lines of business (private passenger auto, home and farm) continued to grow outside of North Dakota.
-Our non-standard auto business also grew year-over-year due to rate increases in Nevada.
-Our crop business began to recognize premiums in second quarter as the planting season started, and the current year net premiums earned are based on a lower estimate of annual crop premiums than this same time a year ago.
+Our non-standard auto business also grew year-over-year due to rate increases in Nevada and the addition of Direct Auto.
+Our crop business decreased slightly on a direct basis in 2018 compared to last year due to a combination of reduced acreage insured and lower commodity prices.
+On a net basis, crop premiums also decreased from increased ceding of premiums due to gain-sharing of favorable loss experience.